09labs/esp32_ble_hid/README.md

 ![wiring](https://github.com/09labs/esp32_ble_hid/blob/bugfix/img/esp32_avr_wiring.png)
 * If you don't use the ESP32 DevKit (ESP32, ESP32-S3 anything), refer to the block diagram above.
 * The USB D+, D- pin will be connected switch selector.
-The reason that you need to use the switch selector is to upload the code to ESP32.
+The reason that i use the switch selector is to upload the code to ESP32.
+(Default direction is AVR Microcontroller (QMK Keyboard))
 * If you use the ESP32 DevKit, you just connect Tx, Rx pin between AVR Microcontroller and ESP DevKit.
 * It is okay to use a serial converter other than CH340.
 I used ch340 because it was the cheapest.